The Courage Project Celebrates and Honors

 Nominations for The Courage Project can be submitted via the public form below.

-As the country approaches its 250th anniversary, The Courage Project invites all of us to reflect on the foundational ideals that define this nation—and to celebrate those who courageously stand up for them.
-By spotlighting real stories of civic bravery, and offering an open public nomination process, the initiative empowers Americans everywhere to honor unsung heroes and inspire courageous action in their own communities.
+In celebration of America’s upcoming 250th anniversary, The Courage Project invites all of us to reflect on the foundational ideals that define this nation and to celebrate those who courageously stand up for them.
+By spotlighting real stories, and offering an open public nomination process, the initiative empowers individuals nationwide to honor unsung heroes and inspire courageous action in their own communities.
 In a time of deep division, The Courage Project is a unifying force, reminding us that small acts of courage and compassion can ripple outward to create powerful, lasting change.

 We review applications on a rolling basis.